 The Entitlement Framework is not intended to be a prescriptive scheme of work as attempting to cover all of the suggested content contained in the programme of study may lead to a series of superficial experiences that would most likely be restricted to providing information.

-The aim of The Michael Syddall CofE (Aided) Primary School is that the curriculum provision for PSHE and Citizenship meets the needs of its pupils and community and pupils are able to develop essential skills and attributes as well as information.
+Schools should ensure that their curriculum provision for PSHE and Citizenship meets the needs of its pupils and community and pupils are able to develop essential skills and attributes as well as information.
+However, the entitlement frameworks do provide a suggested guide to the essential components of a robust programme for PSHE and Citizenship.